Malik403/BO1_ModMenu/README.md

 # Information on Files
 ### GUI_Menu:

+**Offsets:**
-**Offsets** - This dictionary contains all of the offsets needed for the mods.
-To add an offset, add another line and follow the same syntax.
+This dictionary contains all of the offsets needed for the mods.

-E.X: "Mod_Name": offset,
+**Modification Functions:**

-**Modification Functions** - This section will contain all of the
+This section will contain all of the functions for the mods.

+**Main Menu:**
+This section will include the contents of the Mod Menu.
+The Options, Background and Foreground options, Labels, Buttons.

+### Game_Connecting:
+This file is to connect the game to the mod menu.
+This is the file you will run.
+If the game is closed, it will give a messagebox.
+If it's open, it will automatically open the mod menu.

+### Tkinter Class:
+A class I made for Tkinter.
+This class includes the Labels and Buttons.

+### Demo: